-What is the PAHOERC review process like and how long does it take?
+What is the PAHOERC review process and how long does it take?

 The specific steps in the process are:

-3. External peer review (approx. 10 days, when necessary)
+3. External peer review (approx. 10 days, if deemed necessary).

-4. Committee Review (2nd Tuesday of each month)
+4. Committee review (2nd Thursday of every month).

 - Brief background and justification

 - Objective and expected outcomes of the study and a brief declaration about its relevance